dirklangohr/mdfusion/README.md

 ## Configuration file

-You can create a `.mdfusion` file in your project directory:
+You can create a `mdfusion.toml` file in your project directory:

 ```ini
 [mdfusion]